Skip to content

 System instability, delayed incident responses, and no partner taking responsibility for environment performance after deployment.

 IT system support and maintenance is ongoing responsibility for the stability, security, and development of software after deployment.
-Hexacode fulfils this role as a permanent technical partner — the same senior team that knows the system architecture, monitors it 24/7, and responds to incidents within agreed SLA times.
+Hexacode fulfils this role as a permanent technical partner - the same experienced team that knows the system architecture, monitors it 24/7, and responds to incidents within agreed SLA times.

 When does a system need a permanent technical partner?